360° requires the free Java Plug-in

 - Has produced many national and international award-winning films.
 Popular feature films include Sheffey, Flame in the Wind and The Printing

-- Also produces multi-image productions such as Images of Light as well as other promotional films for the University
+- Also produces multi-image productions as well as other promotional films for the University

 - Completed shortly after the University's move to Greenville in 1947